 Frequently Asked Questions

-No. Contrary to our name, we welcome families from all counties, including Anne Arundel, Baltimore, Carroll, Frederick, Harford, Kent, Montgomery, Prince Georges, Queen Anne's, and Talbot.
+No. Contrary to our name, we welcome families from all counties, including Anne Arundel, Baltimore, Carroll, Charles, Frederick, Harford, Kent, Montgomery, Prince Georges, Queen Anne's, and Talbot.

 We schedule several group field trips throughout the year to landmark and historical sites in Baltimore, Annapolis, and the Washington, D.C. area.
 We balance-out the virtual school experience with a Charlotte Mason, real-world approach.